MorrisonWill/auger/README.md

-# Tunnel (WIP)
+# Auger (WIP)

 > A fast and flexible tunneling tool.

 <!-- Add Video Examples Here -->

-Welcome to Tunnel, a powerful tool that lets you forward TCP traffic from localhost to a server.
-Whether you're developing a web app, testing an API, or showing your mom your newest project, Tunnel offers a simple way to get your work done.
-With a command-line interface for easy operation and the ability to self-host, Tunnel helps modern developers.
+Welcome to Auger, a powerful tool that lets you forward TCP traffic from localhost to a server.
+Whether you're developing a web app, testing an API, or showing your mom your newest project, Auger offers a simple way to get your work done.
+With a command-line interface for easy operation and the ability to self-host, Auger helps modern developers.

 ## About

-Tunnel is an open-source TCP forwarding tool written in Go, allowing users to forward local TCP traffic to a remote server.
+Auger is an open-source TCP forwarding tool written in Go, allowing users to forward local TCP traffic to a remote server.
 This tool runs both as a CLI app and on a server, acting as an alternative to tools like [ngrok](https://ngrok.com/).

-While there is a public instance hosted at `tnl.pub` for general use, you are also encouraged to host your own instance of Tunnel server.
+While there is a public instance hosted at `tnl.pub` for general use, you are also encouraged to host your own instance of Auger server.
 This allows you to better control your data and offers added flexibility.
 Instructions on self-hosting can be found in the "Self-Hosting" section of this README.

 ## Features